nielskrijger/node-url-permissions/README.md

 For example `https://example.com/articles/article-1/comments/comment-1`.

-Mapping REST API's to url-permissions is fairly trivial.
+Mapping REST API's to url-permissions is usually fairly trivial.
 You can can both use absolute pathnames or include the the entire domain name and scheme as well, whichever you prefer.

+Note the subtle difference between the permissions `/articles:read` and `/articles/*:read`.
+Strictly speaking the former grants permission to the articles collection allowing you read and search all articles, while the latter only allows you to read articles but not access the collection directly.

 ### Attributes

 Attributes are domain-specific properties that restrict the permission.
-They are similar to how you'd filter a REST resource collection, for example:
+They are similar to how you'd filter a resource collection, for example:

 ```